Skip to content

 Summary/Motivation:

 Currently, the Parmest SSE objective does not support measurements in different units.
-This work adds a new capability (i.e., weighted SSE) to Parmest to handle measurements in different units.
+This work adds new capabilities to Parmest, including weighted SSE to handle measurements in different units, and more robust covariance matrix calculation methods for more accurate uncertainty quantification.
+This work also enables the calculation of the covariance matrix using a user-supplied measurement error standard deviation.

 Changes proposed in this PR:

-• Added a new covariance matrix calculation for the weighted SSE objective
+• Added two covariance matrix calculation methods for both the SSE and weighted SSE objectives

 Legal Acknowledgement